 Penalty for Knowingly Failing to Report: The criminal sanctions a state may impose on a mandatory reporter who fails to meet his or her reporting obligation.

 Civil Liability for Failure to Report Recognized?
 Whether a state, either through statute or judicial decision, recognizes a victim's right to sue an adult who was a mandatory reporter and allegedly failed to meet his or her reporting duty, resulting in injury to the victim.

 Immunity for Inaccurate Report: What protections from civil and/or criminal proceedings a state provides to a mandatory reporter who files a report that is later determined to be unsubstantiated or inaccurate.

 Disclosure of Mandated Reporter’s Identity: The state's statute pertaining to confidentiality and/or disclosure requirements of a mandatory reporter's identity.

 In addition, this report contains an appendix providing key phone hotlines and online information pertaining to child-abuse reporting for each state.

 Based on work originally created by Richard R. Hammar, J.D., LL.M., and Senior Editor, Christianity Today's Church Law & Tax Team

 Report reviewed and updated by Matthew J.C.
-Branaugh, Editor, Christianity Today's Church Law & Tax Team
+Branaugh, Attorney and Content Editor, Christianity Today's Church Law & Tax Team

 Special thanks to Michaela Micco, research assistant/paralegal, and Dennis Watkins, Legal Counsel, from the Church of God denomination (Cleveland, Tennessee) for their assistance with updating this report.